JosieHong/SiamPolar/README.md

-# Asymmetric SiamPolarMask: Single Shot Video Object Segmentation with Polar Representation
+# Asymmetric SiamPolar: Single Shot Video Object Segmentation with Polar Representation

 This is an implement of Asymmetric SiamPolarMask on [mmdetection](https://github.com/open-mmlab/mmdetection).

 ![siam_polarmask_pipeline](./imgs/siam_polarmask_pipeline.png)

+Figure1.SiamPolar

 ## Highlights

+- **Polar Representation:** We introduce polar coordinate represented mask into Video Object Segmentation, which reaches 67.1% J(mean) and 53.1fps in DAVIS2016.
+Besides, we design a correlation module using cross-correlation to reduce the number of network parameters other than depth-correlation.
-- **Accuracy**: For Siamese Networks, such as SiamFC, SiamMask and so on, they use the same backbone for both research images and refer images.
-However, research images and reference images are usually not the same sizes, which leads to the backbone cannot pay attention to the same field on them.
-Thus, we use an **Asymmetric Siamese Network** to solve this problem and get a more accuracy segmentation results.
+- **Asymmetric Siamese Network**: Most Siamese Networks use the same shadow backbone for both research images and template images, which lead to the unaligned scaled problems.
+However, research images and reference images are usually not the same sizes leading the backbone cannot pay attention to the same field on them.
-- **Speed**: It is a fast method for VOS because of the distance regression of key points in polar coordinates.
-- **One-step**: It is a concise method that we track and segment the objects with points, which reduce a great amount of computing.
-- **Initiate without Mask**: The inputs is the bounding boxes of first frame, but not the masks.
+- **FPN:** To make use of different scales of features, we use FPN(Feature Pyramid Network).
+According to our experiments, FPN is more efficient than other popular feature fusion methods in SiamPolar.

 ## Performances